OSS Analytics, Monitoring, and Tracing for Federated GraphQL APIs

 min read

-The goal of Cosmo is to provide an open source drop-in replacement for Apollo Federation / Apollo GraphOS.
+Cosmo is an open source alternative to Apollo Federation / Apollo GraphOS, designed to support federated GraphQL architectures with self-hosted or managed deployment options.
 A key differentiator of Cosmo is that you can self-host it and run it on your own infrastructure without exceptions.
 Although most of our users prefer to use Cosmo Cloud , a fully managed SaaS solution, we wanted to give larger companies the option to self-host Cosmo on their own infrastructure.

 The reasons for self-hosting Cosmo might vary.
 Some companies might be under strict regulations and are not allowed to use a SaaS solution.
 Others might be afraid of vendor lock-in, or it's because the cost of using a SaaS simply doesn't make sense due to the scale of the company.
-In all these cases, please reach out to us and we'll be happy to offer support for your on-premise Cosmo installation.
+This makes Cosmo suitable for environments with strict compliance requirements, cost constraints at scale, or preferences for avoiding vendor lock-in.

 To be able to make Cosmo easy to self-host, we had to make sure to build Cosmo in a standardized way, not relying on any proprietary technologies or services.
 As a result, you can run Cosmo locally on your machine using Docker, or you can deploy it to any Kubernetes cluster.